 The Company has a contract with Mr. McCorkindale that provides for his employment as Vice Chairman and Chief Financial and Administrative Officer or in such other senior executive position as is mutually agreed upon, until the earlier of July 1, 2004 (his normal retirement date) or four years after notice of termination.
+In August 1997, the Board elected Mr. McCorkindale to the office of Vice Chairman and President of the Company.
 During his employment, Mr. McCorkindale will receive an annual salary of \$650,000 or such greater amount as the Board of Directors shall determine and an annual bonus if the Board of Directors so determines.
 In the event that Mr. McCorkindale's employment is terminated without cause, he will be entitled to receive his annual salary for the balance of the term, subject to certain conditions.
 His contract also provides for arrangements in the event of a change in control of the Company like those described above for Mr. Curley.
-Mr. McCorkindale also is a participant in the Company's Transitional Compensation Plan.
+Mr. McCorkindale also is a participant in the Transitional Compensation Plan.